Ingliston Racing Circuit: Today

 Much of the original circuit remains in place with the only major missing piece being Arena, where a grandstand overlooking the main ring of the venue (used principally for the Royal Highland Show) has been constructed.
 Other parts of the track are used as access roads, car parking and for occasional track days and driving events.
 The pits area has been removed.

 Revival

-2015 sees the 50th anniversary of the circuit and a revival planned for September 2015.
+2015 saw the 50th anniversary of the circuit and a revival planned for September 2015.
 The event was planned to relive the excitement of old Ingliston where owners are invited to drive their cars on the re-opened circuit.
 The event attracted 11,000 people over the weekend.

-The original circuit was built over at Arena, so an access road adjacent to the structure was widened and graded to allow a full-circuit to be driveable, the first time this was possible in over 20 years.
+The original circuit was built over at Arena, so an access road adjacent to the structure was widened and graded to allow a full-circuit to be drivable, the first time this was possible in over 20 years.